Uber Wants All Of Its Drivers In London To Use Electric Vehicles By 2025

 — The Hill (@thehill) October 23, 2018

-But the fund would also allow full-time drivers to nearly £3,000 over the next two years, which can be used to upgrade their vehicle to an electric option at that time or in the next couple of years after that.
+But the fund would also allow full-time drivers to access nearly £3,000 over the next two years, which can be used to upgrade their vehicle to an electric option.

-Uber’s history in London isn’t perfect, according to reporting from the Hill.
-The company lost its operating license in the city last year, as London transportation officials ruled Uber was “not fit and proper to hold a private hire operator licence” after it didn’t report criminal offenses in a proper way.
+Uber’s history in London isn’t perfect, according to reporting from The Hill.
+The company lost its operating license in the city last year, as London transportation officials ruled that Uber was “not fit and proper to hold a private hire operator licence” after it didn’t report criminal offenses in a proper way.
 The company, however, had its license reinstated earlier this year on a 15-month probationary basis.

-With a fleet of over 40,000 drivers in London alone, the change to electric could have substantial effects on the amount of carbon dioxide created in the United Kingdom capital city.
-According to Car Talk, the average car puts out about 20 pounds of CO2 gasses for every gallon of gas that’s used.
+With a fleet of over 40,000 drivers in London alone, the change to electric could have substantial effects on the amount of carbon dioxide created in the city.
+According to Car Talk, the average car puts out about 20 pounds of carbon dioxide gas for every gallon of gasoline that’s used.
 Annually, that amounts to about 6 tons of carbon for every vehicle that’s on the road.

 Of course, each driver is different, and produces their own levels of carbon output per year.
-But with the assumption of these numbers in mind, an all-electric fleet of 40,000 drivers in London could reduce the city’s carbon footprint by about 240,000 tons of the global-warming causing gas every year.
+But with these average numbers in mind, an all-electric fleet of 40,000 drivers in London could reduce the city’s carbon footprint by about 240,000 tons of carbon dioxide every year.